Because I Got High: Parodies and references

-Musician Remy created a parody in 2024 about inflation titled Because It Got High.

 Bob Rivers included a Christmas-themed version, Be Claus I Got High, on the 2002 album White Trash Christmas, the fifth in Rivers's line of Christmas parody albums.

 BBC Radio 1 DJ Chris Moyles recorded a parody under the pseudonym "Afro-Blair" featuring Jon Culshaw and another impressionist singing in the guise of the serving prime minister Tony Blair, then Leader of the Opposition William Hague and former prime minister John Major and Margaret Thatcher.

 Parody artist Rucka Rucka Ali made a version of the song called "Because I'm White" about stereotypes of White Americans and white privilege in general.

 A parody was made about British politician Michael Gove after his scandal involving cocaine use.

 On the album Mobilize by punk band Anti-Flag, after several minutes of silence on the album's end track, a friend of the band called Spaz can be heard singing parts of the song with Anti-Flag.